semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 Multirepos are not a synonym for *microservices*.
 In fact, one does not need the other.
 Later, we'll discuss about companies using monorepos *with* microservices.
 A monorepo can host any number of microservices as long as you carefully set up your Continuous Integration and Delivery (CI/CD) [pipeline](https://semaphoreci.com/blog/cicd-pipeline) for deployment.

-## 1.3 Loving monorepos
+## 1.3 What monorepos bring to the table

 At first glance, the choice between monorepos and multirepos might not seem like a big deal.
-But believe me, it’s a decision that deeply influences how you and your team interacts.
+But, it’s a decision that deeply influences how you and your team interacts.

 Monorepos have the following benefits: